-Because the Access Arrangement does not include reliability standards in relation to the interruption of supply to individual customers, the Authority is of the view that the current standards in the Reliability Code that apply to Horizon Power (and Western Power) should remain unchanged, particularly as these standards form the basis for customer compensation payments under section 19 of the Reliability Code.
+The Access Arrangement does not include reliability standards relating to the interruption of supply to individual premises, which means there is no reference point within the Access Arrangement for the purposes of this review.
+The Authority also notes that the standards prescribed in the Reliability Code apply to both Horizon Power and Western Power customers.
+This leads the Authority to the view that the current standards in the Reliability Code should remain unchanged, particularly as these standards form the basis for customer compensation payments under section 19 of the Reliability Code.